 The Company does not issue or invest in financial instruments or their derivatives for trading or speculative purposes.
 The operations of the Company are conducted primarily in the United States, and, as such, are not subject to material foreign currency exchange rate risk.
-Although the Company has outstanding debt and related interest expense, market risk in interest rate exposure in the United States is currently not material.
+The Company has variable rate debt but believes the market risk in interest rate exposure is not material.